 Despite the online revolution, purchases made by phone are still a big channel for some of the most-recognized brands.
 Offline sales remain predominant in highly personal, high-commitment sectors like insurance, travel and high price tag products.
 If call response is a big contributor to your bottom line, then call tracking can help you amplify its impact and effectiveness.

 2. Are click-to-call ads integral to your marketing?

 With a smart phone in nearly every consumer’s hand, mobile click-to-call ads have become key sales drivers.
-According to a Google-commissioned report by Ipsos, 70% of mobile searchers use call links to connect with a business.
-Over 60% of online shoppers agree that click-to-calls are an important part of their buying experience.
 If you use click-to-call ads, call tracking can provide visibility into these calls.

 3. Do you have the call staff to successfully close?

 Calls are only as good as your ability to convert them to sales.
 Getting phone shoppers to follow through with a sale requires a trained staff of agents equipped with scripts that inspire a purchase.
 Advanced call tracking solutions deliver deeper insights like conversion rates based on high-intent keywords to help you optimize scripts used by call agents.

 4. Do you keep selling after the sale?

 When your customers go offline, do they disappear from your metrics radar?
 If your marketing systems can’t tell the difference between shoppers and buyers, you risk alienating those who’ve already purchased by sending inappropriate follow-up solicitations.
 Call tracking enables you to follow buyers through to purchase, whichever path they take.

 5. Is your marketing driven by data?